Australian Shepherd and Pomeranian Mix: Complete Guide

 Australian Shepherd and Pomeranian mix sitting calmly with a relaxed and gentle expression.

-Aussiepoms typically display a blend of features: a compact muzzle and sometimes fox-like facial features, a medium-length feathered tail, and expressive eyes.
-Coat patterns often show Australian Shepherd-like merle markings, tri-color combinations, or solid tones inherited from either parent.
+Australian Shepherd and Pomeranian mixes generally have a fox-like face, high-set pendant ears, a medium-length feathered tail, and expressively eyed fox features.
+Their coats often display Australian Shepherd-like merle markings, tri-color combinations, or solid tones inherited from either parent species.

 Adaptability